 If you don’t already know him, this is Uncle Chu.
 Uncle is part Brussels Griffon and part Toy Poodle, a very cute dog and a very loving animal in general, but, to be perfectly honest, not the brightest canine I’ve ever run across.
-As I was reading it was this face, cute and dark and dumb, that jumped onto the foot rest and then squeezed between my legs and my reader so he could command my full attention.
+And as I was reading it was this face, cute and dark and dumb, that jumped onto the foot rest and then squeezed between my legs and my book so he could command my full attention.

 A couple of things I will say that are pertinent: Uncle Chu had already been scolded for snarling at our other dog, Phalkor, while they were eating.
 Also, Uncle is about a week overdue for a wash and wax, so he is sauntering around with a fairly powerful musk, and one that tends to cling to your hands when you pet him.

 Despite the fact that I had already scolded Uncle, and I had already blocked his pathway to my lap once, he was unfazed by these feeble human gestures of displeasure.